You have the idea. I have the words. . .

 What will this cost?

-I’m more expensive than other ghostwriters or ghostwriting services you may find on the internet, some of whom hook you with one person’s resume, then outsource the work to some other writer.
-I don’t.
+There are no tricks here.
 You’re paying for an accomplished, award-winning author, and that’s what you’ll get.
 We will agree upon length, compensation, and delivery dates before I type a word.

 How does this work, legally?